harryt04/route-roulette/README.md

-# Grub Roulette
+# Route Roulette

-A simple, free, and open-source web app that helps you find a random restaurant near you.
-Discover new and locally owned places! :)
+A simple, free, and open-source web app that helps get a random scenic drive near you.

 ## Built With